 - 180 g Italian Carnaroli Rice, or Vialone Nano

 - 500 ml champagne , at room temperature

 - 500 ml vegetable stock

-- 2 tsp grated lemon zest to serve
+- 2 teaspoon grated lemon zest, to serve

 - Melt one tablespoon of butter in a large skillet over low heat and sautée the onion for 2 minutes, until softened but not browned.